Martan03/IPK-project1/README.md

 Client contains only one public method and that is `Start`.
 This starts the main loop of the client app.
 In the loop it handles user input and receives messages by calling `Recv` method.
 When return value of `Recv` is not empty array, it calls `ParseRecv` to handle the received message.

 Client also implements user input parsing, because this is same for both TCP and UDP.
 If the input is command that interacts with server, `Client` calls corresponding `IComm` method.

 ## Testing:

+### User input validation
+Command arguments can contain only certain characters and can be only maximum length long.
+So I tested by providing longer strings then expected and strings containing not allowed characters.

+### Retrasmits in UDP
+To test this I stopped passing `CONFIRM` messages to UDP and replaced sending to server with printing.
+This tested, whether maximum number of rentrasmits work and whether the confirmation timeout timer works.
+I tested both with different values.

+### Sent messages format
+Testing correct format of sent message is hard without implementing the server, but I used Wireshark to look at the sent messages and compared its format to expected format.
+I tried every message user can send.

 ## Extra functionality:
 - `/clear`